kubevirt/containerized-data-importer/doc/datavolumes.md

 ## Target Storage/PVC

-There are two ways to request a storage - by using either the `pvc` or the `storage` section in the DataVolume resource yaml.
+There are two ways to request storage - by using either the `pvc` or the `storage` section in the DataVolume resource yaml.
 Both result in CDI creating a PVC resource, but there are some differences in how they work.

 > [!NOTE]